Happy not to be engaged?

 Do we then accept that happiness is essential for culture whereas engagement is essential for productivity?

 In my view, the best places to work may still have unhappy employees but through smart, insight-led, engagement tactics, employees could feel more connected to their job and as a result, feel more satisfied – that’s true engagement.
 Put simply, they’ll want to come to work every day, give their best and speak positively about your brand.

 So what’s the take out for organisations?

-At Bunch, we believe that every company has a responsibility to, not only create a workplace that attracts talent, but inspire, motivate and enable that talent once they are part of the team.
+At Bunch, we believe that every company has a responsibility to not only create a workplace that attracts talent, but inspires, motivates and enables that talent once they are part of the team.

 Instead of rewarding employees with materialistic gifts (as lovely as this is!), challenge your organisation to engage employees by making their work itself more rewarding.